wger-project/wger/README.rst

 The application is licenced under the Affero GNU General Public License 3 or later (AGPL 3+).

-The initial exercise and ingredient data is licensed additionally under a Creative Commons Attribution Share-Alike 3.0 (CC-BY-SA 3.0)
+The initial exercise and ingredient data is licensed additionally under one of the Creative Commons licenses, see the individual exercises for more details.

 The documentation is released under a CC-BY-SA either version 4 of the License, or (at your option) any later version.